tiared/notes.stuartpb.com/docs/hemingway-style.md

 Yeah, like, I think *this* was the big thing I was trying to avoid by not having an autocommit script...
 I wanted it to be a thing where I'm always working on having the contents of the directory make sense *eventually*

 Which is a thing I kind of touched on in the-thing-about-weird-twitter, I started talking about how just barfing everything all the time in a mania isn't helpful

+You know...
+I think "autocommit on" and "autocommit off" are kind of my two Hemingway modes for this repo.
+I can turn autocommit off when I know what I'm writing, and I can turn it on for when I'm dragging my feet on shipping.

+nice